azdavis/azdavis.net/posts/en/unrecur.md

 Doing this means every recursive call is a tail call.

 We call the type that will represent all of the possible different recursive call sites and the actions we have to do after those calls `Cont`, for "[continuation][cont]".
+We might have also called it `Frame`, which is terminology associated with the call stack.

 ```diff
 @@ -34,8 +34,11 @@